-Nursing home abuse is a devastating and heartbreaking epidemic in the United States.
-In West Virginia, victims of nursing home abuse have the right to sue people who engage in harmful behavior.
+Elder abuse is a devastating and heartbreaking epidemic in the United States.
+In West Virginia, victims of abuse or neglect have the right to sue people who engage in harmful behavior.
 Family members and loved ones of those abused can also file cases on their family member’s behalf.
 Doing so ensures the victim can afford the costs of recovery.
 Filing a lawsuit also helps other residents stay safe.
 A West Virginia nursing home abuse lawyer can make this happen.

-If you or your loved one has suffered abuse at a nursing home, call DiTrapano Barrett DiPiero McGinley & Simmons, PLLC today.
+If you or your loved one has suffered abuse at a nursing home or long term care facility, call DiTrapano Barrett DiPiero McGinley & Simmons, PLLC today.
 Our attorneys can assist you with collecting a settlement that will compensate you for any injuries, medical bills, and mental anguish you and your family have suffered.
 In addition, we can make sure your elderly loved one is relocated to a safer environment.
 Safety is our priority.

 Types of Nursing Home Abuse

 Nursing home abuse, often referred to as elder abuse, takes many forms.
 Our law firm handles all types of nursing home neglect and abuse claims throughout West Virginia.

 Some of the different situations we handle include:

 - Physical Abuse: Physical abuse is the most common form of abuse that occurs.
 Staffers may wrongfully beat, slap, or shake patients when frustrated.
 Restraining a patient unnecessarily can also be considered physical abuse.
 Nursing home residents are often very frail, so violence of this nature can easily lead to serious injuries or even death.

 - Financial Abuse: This is when nursing home workers prey on a patient’s lack of awareness or vulnerability and steal funds through any of several different methods.

 - Sexual Abuse: Some staffers may sexually abuse or take advantage of patients in a nursing home.